 \section{Outlook}

-There is a common negative sentiment about the BRST quantization of GR, because Einstein's gravity has a non-linear constraint algebra (i.e. the structure “constants” depend on the metric fields) and is expected to require the extension of the framework by introducing the so-called anti-fields \cite{Weinberg:1996kr}.
-Yet, Kugo and Ojima formulated a BRST-invariant quantization of Einstein’s theory \cite{Kugo:1978rj}.
-They asserted that demonstrating BRST invariance of the (gauge-fixed) action is straightforward.
-In our own consistency checks we have confirmed that it does indeed hold, without invoking equations of motion.
-We have likewise verified explicitly that the BRST transformation is nilpotent in the Lagrangian formalism, again without employing the field equations.

-Moving to canonical Hamiltonian variables is a more subtle step: one must use the operator form of Hamilton's equations to deduce the BRST transformation properties of the conjugate momenta.
-However, doing so does not necessarily imply an on-shell assumption.
-The Hamilton operator equations encode full time evolution (on- and off-shell) and are distinct from the saddle-point path integral trajectories.
-Indeed, the full path integral is underpinned by Hamilton’s operator dynamics via the time-evolution operator ${\rm e}^{-i\hat{H}t}$.
+{In this work, we have verified, within the gauge-fixed BRST framework adopted here, that the bulk Hamiltonian of General Relativity can be written in a BRST-exact form and have found its explicit compact expression.
+This is in agreement with the general Hamiltonian BRST expectation for systems whose Hamiltonian is built from first-class constraints.
+The point relevant for the present work is not the abstract existence of such a BRST-exact form, but its interpretation in the explicit canonical/operator framework and its implications for real-time evolution of bulk correlators and for asymptotic dynamics.}

-To the best of our knowledge, Ref. \cite{Ogawa:1997kq} is the only place where the full BRST-exactness of the Hamiltonian in canonical GR has been stated, i.e. expressing the total Hamiltonian entirely as a BRST anticommutator of the form $H=\int d^3 x\{Q,\Psi\}$, without residual Hamiltonian constraint terms.
-Although no discussion of consequencies for the time-evolution as the Hamiltonian flow on the physical Hilbert space is given.
-The general discussion connecting the constraint part of the Hamiltonian, in addition with auxiliary gauge-fixing sector, to the BRST-exact form has been discussed in \cite{Henneaux:1994lbw}.
-There it has also been shown on a concrete simplified example that if the Hamiltonian consists of constraints alone, modulo gauge-fixing/Faddeev-Popov contributions, then it is fully BRST-exact and the Hamiltonian flow generates the time-reparameterization.
+To the best of our knowledge, Ref. \cite{Ogawa:1997kq} is the only reference where the full BRST-exactness of the Hamiltonian in canonical GR has been explicitly stated, i.e., expressing the total Hamiltonian entirely as a BRST anticommutator of the form $H=\int d^3 x\{Q,\Psi\}$, without residual Hamiltonian constraint terms.
+Although no discussion of consequences for the time-evolution as the Hamiltonian flow on the physical Hilbert space is given.
+The general discussion connecting the constraint part of the Hamiltonian, in addition to the auxiliary gauge-fixing sector, to the BRST-exact form has been given in \cite{Henneaux:1994lbw}.
+It has also been shown on a concrete simplified example that if the Hamiltonian consists of constraints alone, modulo gauge-fixing/Faddeev-Popov contributions, then it is fully BRST-exact and the Hamiltonian flow generates the time-reparameterization.